divyaranidhkls/LLM-With-LanChain-RAG/README.md

-PDF Question Answering with Web Scraping and LangChain This project demonstrates how to scrape text from a webpage, convert it into a PDF, and build a question-answering system using LangChain with and without retrieval augmentation.
+#Heading 1 PDF Question Answering with Web Scraping and LangChain
+This project demonstrates how to scrape text from a webpage, convert it into a PDF, and build a question-answering system using LangChain with and without retrieval augmentation.

 Overview